maxtomin/yanotepad/README.md

-App Engine Yet Anoter Notepad
+App Engine Yet Another Notepad
 Copyright (C) 2013 Max Tomin

-## SImple notepad application for use with App Engine Java.
+## Simple notepad application for use with App Engine Java.

-Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.
+Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 7+ in order to run.

 To build, run